moby/moby/docs/sources/reference/builder.md

     FROM <image>:<tag>

 The `FROM` instruction sets the [*Base Image*](/terms/image/#base-image-def) for subsequent instructions.
-As such, a valid Dockerfile must have `FROM` as its first instruction.
+As such, a valid `Dockerfile` must have `FROM` as its first instruction.
 The image can be any valid image – it is especially easy to start by **pulling an image** from the [*Public Repositories*]( /userguide/dockerrepos/#using-public-repositories).

-`FROM` must be the first non-comment instruction in the Dockerfile.
+`FROM` must be the first non-comment instruction in the `Dockerfile`.

-`FROM` can appear multiple times within a single Dockerfile in order to create multiple images.
-Simply make a note of the last image id output by the commit before each new `FROM` command.
+`FROM` can appear multiple times within a single `Dockerfile` in order to create multiple images.
+Simply make a note of the last image ID output by the commit before each new `FROM` command.

 If no `tag` is given to the `FROM` instruction, `latest` is assumed.
 If the